MicrosoftDocs/mooncaketest/articles/storage/storage-xamarin-blob-storage.md

         /// <param name="e">Event data that describes how this page was reached.
         /// This parameter is typically used to configure the page.</param>
         protected override async void OnNavigatedTo(NavigationEventArgs e)
     {
+        int count = 1;

+        public MainPage()
+        {
+            this.InitializeComponent();

+            this.NavigationCacheMode = NavigationCacheMode.Required;
+        }

+        /// <summary>
+        /// Invoked when this page is about to be displayed in a Frame.
+        /// </summary>
+        /// <param name="e">Event data that describes how this page was reached.
+        /// This parameter is typically used to configure the page.</param>
+        protected override async void OnNavigatedTo(NavigationEventArgs e)
+        {
             // TODO: Prepare page for display here.